RickMars-Tech/MarsOS/README.md

 # Important.
---This Flake is built specifically for Thinkpad/Intel systems, later I will add more modularity to support AMD systems but at the moment it should only be used for systems similar to mine (I use a Thinkpad T420) to avoid errors.
+1. This Flake is built specifically for Thinkpad/Intel systems, later I will add more modularity to support AMD systems but at the moment it should only be used for systems similar to mine (I use a Thinkpad T420) to avoid errors.

---The NixOS base must have been installed using GPT and UEFI since by default only Systemd-boot is supported, for GRUB you will have to edit the flake.
+2. The NixOS base must have been installed using GPT and UEFI since by default only Systemd-boot is supported, for GRUB you will have to edit the flake.

---Preferably Install a Minimal environment without DE.
+3. Preferably Install a Minimal environment without DE.

 # Special Thanks